 Ideally, have an orange on an empty stomach, either as juice or the raw fruit itself, about 15 minutes before breakfast.
-You can add even more energy by cutting an orange into slices and sprinkling a little cinnamon and ginger on top with honey.
+You can make it even more energizing by cutting it into slices and sprinkling a little cinnamon and ginger on top with honey.
 It’s a delicious combination.

 Figs are rich in healthy sugars, which can give us a quick burst of energy.
-But be careful not to eat them at night – our bodies don’t break it down as quickly and this can cause weight gain.
-Figs are also helpful in fighting constipation, because they contain a lot of fiber that helps our intestines function efficiently throughout the day.
-You can eat them fresh or dried, and can also roast them in the oven quickly with a little honey and nuts.
+However, be careful not to eat them at night; our bodies don’t break them down as quickly and this can cause weight gain.
+Figs are also helpful in fighting constipation.

+They contain a lot of fiber that helps our intestines function efficiently throughout the day.
+You can eat them fresh or dried, and can also quickly roast them in the oven with a little honey and nuts.
 It’s a delicious and nutritious breakfast!

 They make great shakes for breakfast, blending them with a base like milk, fruit juice, or vegetable juice, and a sweetener like cacao.
 You’ll get a great way to start your day off without having to add sweeteners or other starches, thanks to the natural sugars and carbohydrates in bananas.

 So, it’s sufficient to just eat one with a little salt and oil, or honey, for a power-packed breakfast.
 You can also add avocados to smoothies to give them a nice creamy texture, or put them on toast and sandwiches.

-Leafy green vegetables contain a lot of energy, and we recommend adding them to smoothies and snacks.
-Tender spinach leaves have a delicious flavor, and although they make smoothies made with them turn green in color, it doesn’t affect the taste.
+Leafy green vegetables contain a lot of energy.
+Because of this, we recommend adding them to smoothies or eating them as snacks.
+Tender spinach leaves have a delicious flavor; and, although they make smoothies made with them turn green, they don’t change the flavor.

 In return, they give us vitamins and minerals we need for overall health, including calcium and magnesium.
-You can also try combining other green, leafy vegetables with our regular breakfast foods, like arugula lettuce, watercress, and other lettuce varieties, because each one has its own unique flavor.
+You can also try combining other green, leafy vegetables with our regular breakfast foods.
+These include arugula lettuce, watercress, and other lettuce varieties, all of which have a unique flavor.